Why Kenya Deserves a Slot on your Bucket List

 Setbacks and Recovery

-Kenya indeed has what it takes to be a major tourist hotspot.
-And yes it is!
-However, it has not been all rosy with the Kenya tourism industry over the years: Competition from other African countries has grown a lot over the last two decades.
+Kenya has the potential to be a major tourist hotspot.
+However, it has not been all rosy with the Kenya tourism industry over the years: Competition from other African countries has grown a lot over the last three decades.
 Also, cyclical financial crises in Kenya's source markets have seen reduced visitor numbers for several years.
 Worse, security concerns over terrorist incidents and threats nearly crippled the industry a few years ago.

-However, the recovery following sustained measures by the government and tourist stakeholders is going well.
-Indeed the World Travel Awards voted Kenya as the top safari destination in the world for 2019.
+1. the recovery following sustained measures by the government and tourist stakeholders has gone well.
+The World Travel Awards voted Kenya as the top safari destination in the world for 2019.
+Many interest tourism experts and influencers continue to include Kenya among in their 'Top Places to Visit this Year' lists.

 Which Kenya Safari?

-No doubt, Kenya has a full plate of tourist attractions.
-There are rolling savannah bushes and grasslands roamed by large herds of wildlife and mountain forests with birdlife and shy reticent carnivores.
+There is not doubt that Kenya offers a full plate of tourist attractions that would make travel enjoyable for any discerning holiday maker: There are rolling savannah bushes and grasslands roamed by large herds of wildlife and mountain forests with birdlife and shy reticent carnivores.
 There are lakes, teeming with millions of birds and aquatic life.
-High moors and a snow-peaked mountain, not to mention beautiful, soft, snow-white and golden sand beaches tucked along coastal groves and forests that hold back clear blue ocean waters.
+High moors, a snow-peaked mountain and other mountain ranges, not to mention beautiful, soft, snow-white and golden sand beaches tucked along coastal groves and forests that hold back clear blue ocean waters.

 There are stony, parched yet stunning northern deserts.
-The lowlands on the western side are rich river and lake basins that are home to vibrant peoples and cultures
+The lowlands on the western side are rich river and lake basins home to vibrant peoples and cultures.

-These enticing physical features exist in harmonious order.
-Add to that, vibrant cultures and friendly people are found all over the country.
+These enticing physical features exist in harmonious order and are home to abundant wildlife and vibrant, friendly people on every side of the country.

 The result is a rare, utterly stunning air, water, earth, things and people experience!

 Yet this diversity poses a severe choice problem for any traveller.
 'What am I better off seeing?
-'Where do I start?' are questions any new or experienced traveller would have to grapple with in choosing a Kenya safari.
+'Where do I start?' are questions any new or experienced traveller would consider before choosing a Kenya safari.
 Choosing your safari after you know your options will help you get the best out of your Kenya trip.
-Our job is to help you understand Kenya safari choices before you set off on your holiday.
+Our task is to help you know and understand Kenya's safari choices before you choose your preference and set off on your holiday.

-We shall share with you all that we know about Kenya safaris, and that is a lot!
-Keep in touch with us.
-Come back often!
+We will be sharing all that we know about Kenya safaris, which is a lot!
+Keep in touch with us - come check out our blog as often as you can!